Orange You Happy About Coffee Cake?

 In an 8×8 baking dish (lightly buttered) you want to pour in about half of your batter, followed by half of your topping, followed by the rest of your batter and then the rest of your topping.

 The batter is pretty thick and it is kind of hard to spread your second layer of batter over the middle topping layer.
 Be sure to leave enough batter for that layer.
 I messed that up.

 It looks fine from the top.

 As you can see from the side view though, my layers are not exactly even.
 Don’t stress about this too much though.
 It’s just coffee cake.

 Bake this for about 30-35 minutes at 375.
 A toothpick should come out cleanly from the center.

-The one think I will say about this dish is that it doesn’t keep that well.
+The one think I will say about this orange coffee cake is that it doesn’t keep that well.
 It is best right away and is still good for a day or two.
 After that though, it gets pretty mushy and doesn’t really have the same texture.
 It might be possible to bring it back to life by putting it back in the oven for 5 minutes or so, but ideally, you would just eat it right away!